Nov, 01, 2008

 neurophysiologists were beginning to establish the outlines of a new

-also talked about abstract art activating principally two areas of the
+about abstract art activating principally two areas of the visual cortex

-visual cortex of the brain (V1 and V4) and suggested that different
+of the brain (V1 and V4) and suggested that different schools of art

-synesthetic artists might consider V1 to a greater degree, particularly
+artists might consider V1 to a greater degree, particularly in light of

-in light of recent tests that have found that have found if researchers
+recent tests that have found that have found if researchers stimulate

-stimulate the lingual and fusiform gyri in human subjects by means of
+the lingual and fusiform gyri in human subjects by means of magnetic

-phosphenes in the form of rings and halos, much like some of historical
+in the form of rings and halos, much like some of historical work

-synesthesia that evokes a perceptual experience within the mind’s eye
+that evokes a perceptual experience within the mind’s eye (as compared

-(as compared to a projective synesthete who would place the synesthete
+to a projective synesthete who would place the synesthete experience

-experience within the world itself), her visual art, while clearly
+within the world itself), her visual art, while clearly including a

-including a visual component, is also a reflection of the images she
+visual component, is also a reflection of the images she sees in her

-the relationship among form constancies, synesthesia, and creativity is
+relationship among form constancies, synesthesia, and creativity is a

 whether the linking of synesthesia with creative production informs the